In This Article

 Let's face it—foot products aren't glamorous.
 This is most notably evidenced by cult-fave product BabyFoot, which literally sheds the dead skin off your feet like a snake for weeks until ultimately revealing a new, silky-smooth pair.
 And for those of us too frightened to peel off dead skin, callus removers, pumice stones, and balms are generally the name of the game.

 So when we caught wind of another popular foot remedy that's not exactly—how should we say this?—the chicest means of caring for one's feet, we weren't surprised.
 But the contents of the product greatly intrigued us.

-They're BelleSha Spa Moisturizing Gel Socks ($15), a set of pink, hospital-style socks, that come in various colors, with treading on the bottom.
+They're BelleSha Spa Moisturizing Gel Socks ($8), a set of hospital-style socks, that come in various colors, with treading on the bottom.
 And when you hold them in your hands, they're shockingly heavy.
 That's because they're lined with a moisturizing gel layer of oils to tend to your tootsies.
 They're definitely not sexy (my boyfriend saw me putting them on and asked me what on earth I was wearing), but they're going to be your new favorite product.
 Allow me to explain…